agency42/agency42-website/content/case-studies/daybloom-social-media-automation.md

 ## Implementation: Founding Partner Success

-### Alpha Testing with Prerich and Game Over
+### Alpha Testing with Meme X Capital and FutureType Media
 Daybloom entered alpha testing with two founding enterprise partners, providing real-world validation of the memory-driven approach to social media automation.

-**Prerich Deployment**: A fleet of referral-focused AI characters that identify, engage, and reward brand advocates—amplifying word-of-mouth growth while staying on-brand across every interaction.
+**Meme X Capital Deployment**: A cryptocurrency trading platform leveraging AI characters to identify, engage, and reward brand advocates—amplifying word-of-mouth growth while staying on-brand across every interaction.

-**Game Over Implementation**: An AI DJ and music-producer persona that curates playlists, drops new tracks, and banters with fans in real time—turning social channels into an always-on backstage experience.
+**FutureType Media Implementation**: An innovative music marketing agency utilizing an AI DJ and music-producer persona that curates playlists, drops new tracks, and banters with fans in real time—turning social channels into an always-on backstage experience.

 ### Platform Website and User Experience
 Daybloom operates as a standalone platform with dedicated website, enabling users to create and manage their own AI characters through an intuitive interface.